microsoft/nni/docs/en_US/Compression/Pruner.rst

 Slim Pruner
 -----------
-This is an one-shot pruner, which add L1 regularization on the scaling factors of batch normalization (BN) layers while training.
+This is an one-shot pruner, which adds L1 regularization on the scaling factors of batch normalization (BN) layers while training.
 For more details, please refer to `'Learning Efficient Convolutional Networks through Network Slimming' <https://arxiv.org/pdf/1708.06519.pdf>`__\.

 Usage